zherring/zherring.github.io/nav-and-tools/index.md

 ### Omni-Nav
-We settled on an Omni-Navigational window, build out with each mini-application inside the main pain, as well as system Utilities.
+We settled on an Omni-Navigational window build out, with *each* mini-application grouped inside the main pane with system utilities nestled to the side to provide ease of access.

 !["Omni-Nav"](img/omni-menu.gif)
 {: .center }